aws-powertools/powertools-lambda-python/docs/quickstart.md

 To make our methods visible in the traces, we add `@tracer.capture_method` decorator to the processing methods.
 We add annotations directly in the code without adding it with the context handler using the `tracer.put_annotation` method.
 Since we add the `@tracer.capture_lambda_handler` decorator for our `lambda_handler`, powertools automatically adds cold start information as an annotation.
-It also automatically append lambda response as a metadata into trace, so we don't need to worry about it as well.
+It also automatically append Lambda response as a metadata into trace, so we don't need to worry about it as well.
 !!! tip
     For differences between annotations and metadata in traces, please follow [link](https://awslabs.github.io/aws-lambda-powertools-python/latest/core/tracer/#annotations-metadata).
-Therefore, you should see traces of your lambda in the X-ray console.
+Therefore, you should see traces of your Lambda in the X-ray console.
 === "Example X-RAY Console View"
 ![Tracer utility](./media/tracer_utility_showcase_2.png)